- Approximately one in five Australians will experience depression in their lifetime

-It is sometimes difficult to differentiate between depression and normal sadness.
+It is sometimes difficult to differentiate between being depressed and experiencing normal sadness.
 If you believe you or someone you know may be depressed, it’s worth asking the following questions:

 Are there any precipitating factors?
 Depression can develop in the absence of any discernible cause.
 If you recently experienced a significant loss, it is normal to grieve.
 This may not be depression.
 Sometimes there is seemingly no reason for the way we feel.
 This can be distressing in itself.

 Does it feel different from normal sadness?
-The quality of depression is different from being blue.
+The quality of being depressed is different from being blue.

 Have you noticed other signs or symptoms accompanying your mood change?
 Depression is usually associated with the signs and symptoms listed above.

 We tend to use the general term depression.
 In fact, there are many types of depression, including Major Depressive Disorder, Antenatal and Postnatal Depression, Premenstrual Dysphoric Disorder, Persistent Depressive Disorder (or Dysthymia), Disruptive Mood Dysregulation Disorder and Seasonal Affective Disorder.

 There are also other mental health disorders of which being depressed is one component.
 These include Bipolar Disorder and other mood and anxiety disorders.

 No matter what your depression looks or feels like, whatever its causes, help is available.
 If you are experiencing one or more of the symptoms listed above to a severe degree, please contact us to arrange an appointment.